-We can develop options, costs, and priorities for future water infrastructure services, consult with the community to plan future services to match the community service needs with ability to pay for services, and maximise community benefits against costs.
+We can develop options, costs, and priorities for future civil infrastructure services, consult with the community to plan future services to match the community service needs with ability to pay for services, and maximise community benefits against costs.
+Seek funding from State Government for delivery of planned works.